mohit23x/youtube-playlist-downloader/README.md

 # youtube-playlist-downloader
-A simple script to download entire youtube playlist in desirable foramt (360p or 720p)
+A simple script to download entire youtube playlist in 360p or 720p.
 Made with Python3 <3
+**Not actively maintained**

+> NOTE: I do not encourage to download any copyright content from Youtube, this script is for educational purpose only.

 # Usage
 <ul>
     <li>open cmd and cd to the folder where this script is present</li>
     <li>type - python ytdown.py</li>